-Visit the Forrest Brewery and the Terminus Hotel for coffee, locally brewed beers and ales, a glass of wine and delicious food.
+Visit the Forrest Brewery, Platypi chocolate cafe and the Terminus Hotel for coffee, locally brewed beers and ales, a glass of wine and delicious food.
 Pop in to the snazzily revamped Forrest General Store for supplies, homemade food, newspapers, mags, and Australia Post services: mountain bikes can also be hired from the Forrest Hire Bikes.
 Have a big occasion to celebrate?
-Bespoke Harvest offers intimate dinners made from local produce, in Forrest, whilst Brae and Chris’s are each about 30 minutes drive from the cabins.
+For a posh dinner, try Brae and Chris’s (each about 30 minutes drive from the cabins).

 If you’re a wine lover, drive out to the Deans Marsh region to sample Dinny Goonan, Blakes Estate and Gosling Creek.
 If fruit is more your style, pick your own berries and have lunch and coffee at the Pennyroyal Raspberry Farm or its neighbour Gentle Annie’s.
 On the way home stop in at the local music hub, the Martians Cafe in Deans Marsh.
 For another day trip, head off to Gellibrand for delicious self-picked blueberries and join in Gellibrand River Blues and Blueberry Festival.